weinertmos/ForestFire/source/Overview.rst

         Typically all entries in a specific column of the raw data.

     feature set
-        Quantity of several single features.
+        Combination of several single features.
         At least one, at most all of the available features.
         Used to present the :term:`Machine Learning Algorithm` with a selection of features on which it performs with better results.
         Synonym to :term:`Observation`.